 Living Healthy in Washington County is part of the larger statewide efforts across Minnesota to make long lasting economic and health impacts.
 By working with community leaders, employers, schools, and health care professionals, the initiative will create health-friendly policies and resources that make it easier for residents to incorporate healthy actions into their daily routines.
 From better nutrition in schools, child care facilities, and homes to more physical activity and reduced tobacco exposure, Living Healthy in Washington County strives to make a positive difference across the community.

-- The overall financial burden of obesity in Minnesota based on national estimates, was $2.8 billion in 2008.*
+Financial burden of obesity in Minnesota based on national estimates.

 The Statewide Health Improvement Program (SHIP) sees exciting changes that are making it easier for people all over Minnesota to make healthy choices.
 As SHIP 4 gets underway, we’re pleased to report many SHIP 3 successes in Washington County, from community gardens and tobacco-free housing to healthy schools and worksites.
 Living Healthy in Washington County is committed to supporting partners and communities through actions that make the healthy choice easier for all residents.